starfi5h/DSP_Mod/BulletTime/README.md

 ### Game speed adjustment
 Slow game speed down to lower calculation workload.
 Improve FPS in late game.
-The speed adjustment only affects factories, the mecha will still in normal speed.
+The speed adjustment affects everything but the mecha, the mecha will still in normal speed.
 The control slider is on in-game statistic performance panel.
 When speed is set to 0, the game will enter pause mode, game tick and factories will stop.